Leadership in Inclusive Teaching (formerly Mentors-in-Teaching)

 - Designing or re-designing department pedagogy courses to focus on inclusive practices

-- Developing inclusive teaching resources such as handbooks for their departments
+- Developing inclusive teaching resources such as handbooks and websites for their departments